 Prepare the Batter - Mix the egg, zucchini, parsley, mint and lemon zest together and then sprinkle the flour on top, stirring until combined.

-Fry – Heat 1 tbsp of oil in a frying pan over medium heat.
-Scoop a 1/4 cup of the mixture, form into a pattie shape around 1cm (1/3 inch) thick and fry for 3 minutes on each side.
+Fry - Heat 1 tablespoon of oil in a frying pan over medium heat.
+Scoop a ¼ cup of the mixture, form into a pattie shape around 1cm (⅓ inch) thick and fry for 3 minutes on each side.
 (Adjust heat if browning too quickly)

 I am often asked to recommend alternatives for high allergen foods and have therefore trialled both egg and gluten-free versions of this recipe.

 Egg Free - I replaced the egg with a flax egg which worked really well.
 I did find the mixture slightly drier but it still formed into a fritter.
 If too dry, add a tablespoon of the zucchini juice to the mixture.